Patient is brought out of a rescue helicopter (Photo: Gunda Ditrich).

 Since 1983, the ÖAMTC air rescue helicopters have been taking off to save lives.
 From the humble beginnings - in 1983 there were only two bases - a cornerstone of the rescue service quickly developed, without which the Austrian health system would be unthinkable.
 As part of a ceremony, representatives from politics, business, health care and partner organizations took a look at the past, present and future of air rescue in Austria.

-"Looking back at the past 40 years is gratifying," says Reinhard Kraxner, managing director of ÖAMTC air rescue.
-"Through a spirit of innovation and tireless commitment, our employees have created a flagship in the field of international air rescue."
-The range of achievements of the past decades is long and extends e.g. B. from more powerful helicopters or innovative recovery methods to trend-setting training concepts and autopilot to mobile ultrasound devices and our own weather cameras.
-The year 2017 deserves special mention in this regard: With the Christophorus 2, Austria's first emergency doctor helicopter was put into service, which is ready for use around the clock thanks to the latest technology.
-With the start of 24-hour operation on the C14 and C17 in the years that followed, a nationwide supply is now also guaranteed during the night hours in eastern Austria.
-"Our declared goal is to establish 24/7 operations in the western half of the country in the near future," says Kraxner.
+"Looking back over the past 40 years is gratifying," says Reinhard Kraxner, Managing Director of ÖAMTC Air Rescue.
+"Through their innovative spirit and tireless commitment, our employees have created a flagship in the field of international air rescue."
+The range of achievements over the past decades is long and ranges from more powerful helicopters and innovative rescue methods to groundbreaking training concepts and autopilots, mobile ultrasound devices and our own weather cameras.
+The year 2017 is particularly noteworthy in this regard: Christophorus 2, Austria's first emergency medical helicopter, was put into service and is ready for use around the clock thanks to the latest technology.
+With the start of 24-hour operations on the C14 and C17 in the following years, comprehensive care is now guaranteed in eastern Austria, even during the night.
+“Our stated goal is to establish 24/7 operations in the western half of the country in the near future,” says Kraxner.

-In 1983 Christophorus 1 and 2 flew 191 sorties together.
-Last year, the Christophorus fleet recorded a record year with 21.934 alerts.
-“These figures clearly show that the ÖAMTC air rescue service is needed and that the Austrian healthcare system is unimaginable without it,” states ÖMTC President Günter Thumser.
-"Because by far the most missions fly our helicopters due to acute illnesses, such as cardiovascular problems or neurological emergencies."
-The ÖAMTC Air Rescue sees the fast and optimal care of patients at any time of the day and any place as their task.
-“My special thanks go to our employees for this.
-Through their day-to-day commitment, they make ÖAMTC air rescue what it is,” explains ÖAMTC Director Oliver Schmerold.
-"But we also owe a big thank you to our partners from politics and business, as well as the emergency organizations, whose trust makes our work possible in the first place."
+In 1983, Christophorus 1 and 2 flew a total of 191 missions.
+Last year, the Christophorus fleet had a record year with 21.934 alerts.
+"These figures clearly show that the ÖAMTC air rescue service is needed and that it is now impossible to imagine the Austrian health system without it," says ÖMTC President Günter Thumser.
+"By far the majority of missions our helicopters fly are for acute illnesses, such as cardiovascular problems or neurological emergencies."
+The ÖAMTC air rescue service sees its mission as providing rapid and optimal care for patients at any time of day and in any place.
+"I would like to thank our employees in particular for this.
+Their daily commitment makes the ÖAMTC air rescue service what it is," explains ÖAMTC Director Oliver Schmerold.
+"But a big thank you also goes to our partners from politics and business, as well as to the emergency organizations, whose trust makes our work possible in the first place."

 Establishment of a medical drone service and digitization offensive

 A look into the near future shows that the importance of air rescue in emergency rescue and patient transport will continue to increase due to demographic and structural changes.
 It is important to be prepared for this.
-"If we want to continue to fulfill our mission of 'helping people in need' comprehensively and, above all, safely for crew and patients in the coming decades, we must constantly prepare for future changes, challenges and trends," says Marco Trefanitz, spokesman the managing director of ÖAMTC air rescue, of course.
+"If we want to continue to fulfil our mission of 'helping people in need' in the coming decades in a comprehensive and, above all, safe manner for crew and patients, we must constantly prepare for future changes, challenges and trends," explains Marco Trefanitz, spokesman for the managing directors of ÖAMTC Air Rescue.
 "In this context, being well prepared means actively helping to shape the air rescue of tomorrow."
-That is why the ÖAMTC air rescue service is currently working intensively on setting up a medical drone service.
-"We are convinced that drones will play an important role in the emergency medicine of the future," Trefanitz explains the motives behind it.
-“In the future, we therefore want to supply medical infrastructure, such as hospitals, with priority freight using remote-controlled drones.
-In this way, blood reserves, laboratory samples or rare medicines could be delivered quickly and inexpensively to where they are needed.”
+That is why ÖAMTC Air Rescue is currently working intensively on setting up a Medical Drone Service.
+"We are convinced that drones will play an important role in emergency medicine in the future," says Trefanitz, explaining the reasons behind this.
+"We therefore want to supply medical infrastructure, such as hospitals, with priority cargo by remote-controlled drone in the future.
+This would enable blood products, laboratory samples or rare medications to be delivered quickly and inexpensively to where they are needed."

-Keynote speaker Florian Tursky, State Secretary for Digitization and Telecommunications, was also impressed: “The air rescue fleet’s helicopters are not just flying operating theaters with the best medical equipment.
-Everything is state-of-the-art, from state-of-the-art displays to virtual classes and training.
-Personally, I am pleased that, like in my office, paper is history in the ÖAMTC helicopters.
+Keynote speaker Florian Tursky, State Secretary for Digitalization and Telecommunications, was also impressed: "The helicopters in the air rescue fleet are not just flying operating rooms with the best medical equipment.
+From the most modern displays to virtual training and education, everything is state-of-the-art.
+Personally, I am pleased that, like in my office, paper is a thing of the past in the ÖAMTC helicopters.
 The so-called "Electronic Flight Bag" has been in use since 2021.
-This means that what previously had to be dragged around in heavy books and documents and of course also stowed away is now immediately available to the crew via tablets at the push of a button or a swipe of a finger.
+This means that what previously had to be lugged in heavy books and documents and of course stowed away is now immediately available to the crew at the touch of a button or swipe of a finger using tablets.
 The advantages here are obvious.
 The documents are always up to date and real-time information about the weather or air traffic is always available.
-That's what I call digitization with benefits."
+That's what I call digitalization with benefits."

 Despite state-of-the-art technology and a wide range of innovations, the ÖAMTC air rescue service has always focused on people: In the decades to come, the Austrians can rely on the Christophorus fleet to bring medical aid from the air to where it is needed.

-"Only Albania and Austria do not yet have an air rescue service" - the university professor Gerhard Flora (deceased 2015) pointed out in the spring of 1983 what was then an intolerable situation in medical care.
+"Only Albania and Austria do not yet have an air rescue service" - in the spring of 2015, university professor Gerhard Flora (died 1983) highlighted the then intolerable situation in medical care.
 His clear words encouraged the ÖAMTC to act.
-Together with Kurt Noé-Nordberg (deceased 2010), the first knots were tied that would become a network of air rescue bases spanning Austria.
-Four decades and 435.000 missions later, the ÖAMTC air rescue service has 17 year-round locations, four seasonal locations and an intensive care transport helicopter, and is alerted more than 20.000 times a year.
-67 pilots, 390 doctors and 160 flight rescuers provide the crews for the Christophorus fleet, on the ground there are 66 engineers and maintenance technicians as well as 55 employees in the back office in daily use.
+Together with Kurt Noé-Nordberg (died 2010), the first knots were tied that would become an Austria-wide network of air rescue bases.
+Four decades and 435.000 missions later, the ÖAMTC air rescue service has 17 year-round locations, four seasonally operated locations and an intensive care transport helicopter, and is called out more than 20.000 times a year.
+67 pilots, 390 doctors and 160 air rescuers make up the crews for the Christophorus fleet, while 66 engineers and maintenance technicians and 55 back office employees are on duty on the ground every day.

 1983 to 2023 – construction and further development, always up to date

-"For us, it was important from the start, in the interests of the patients, to make both the technical developments and the medical advances of the time suitable for air rescue," states Reinhard Kraxner, Managing Director of the ÖAMTC Air Rescue.
-"In this way, we quickly developed into an institution whose know-how is valued far beyond the borders of Austria."
-The foundation stone for this was laid in 1983 - but the will to innovate and to design a professional and modern air rescue service characterizes the Christophorus operation to this day.
-And that will not change in the future either, as Marco Trefanitz, spokesman for the management, explains: “Of course we want to and will continue to fulfill our mission of helping people in need in the coming years.
-In order to ensure this, we have to keep our finger on the pulse, constantly change and prepare for challenges.”
+"From the outset, it was important to us, in the interests of our patients, to make both the technical developments and the medical advances of the time suitable for air rescue," says Reinhard Kraxner, Managing Director of ÖAMTC Air Rescue.
+"We have quickly developed into an institution whose know-how is valued far beyond Austria's borders."
+The foundation stone for this was laid in 1983 - but the will to innovate and to create a professional and modern air rescue service has shaped the Christophorus operation to this day.
+And nothing will change in this regard in the future, as Marco Trefanitz, spokesman for the management, explains: "Of course, we want to and will continue to fulfill our mission of helping people in need in the coming years.
+To ensure this, we must always keep our finger on the pulse of the times, constantly change and prepare for challenges."

 Milestones from 40 years of ÖAMTC air rescue: